Indie Coffee Shops to Perch & Work

 The Wormhole Coffee1462 N. Milwaukee Ave., Wicker Park | 773.661.2468

 The first thing you'll notice here is the not-so-subtle '80s theme: A DeLorean, scattered Gremlin paraphernalia, and old-school Nintendo video games set the vibe.
 If that's not too distracting, it's actually a great place to hole up for a few hours of work (tons of outlets and good WiFi).
 They offer a revolving roster of guest roasters, most from the indy, small-batch end of the spectrum.
 Best part: It’s open until 11pm daily.

 The Coffee Studio5628 N. Clark St., Andersonville | 773.271.7881

 Beautifully modern, this is one of those spots that has everything going for it.
-The only issue, really, is that you're only afforded an hour of free WiFi with purchase.
-It still makes our list, though, because they their lattes and iced coffee are the liquid equivalent to a punch in the face.
+The only issue, really, is that you're afforded only an hour of free Wi-Fi with purchase.
+It still makes our list, though, because the lattes and iced coffees are the liquid equivalent of a punch in the face.

 Filter1373-75 N. Milwaukee Ave., Wicker Park | 773.904.7819

 Locals love Filter because in a lot of ways it feels like a friend's living room—lived-in, mismatched couches, dim lighting, and good music.
 And with disco fries, wraps, sandwiches, and veggie options on the menu, it's pretty easy to set up shop for the day with no real need to leave.

 From the Mason jar–topped wood tables (huge—so feel free to spread out), to the distressed floors, to the taxidermied deer head on the wall, there’s a distinct rustic flavor to this Logan Square café.
 Unlike many spots that can easily coast on the quality of their coffee alone, the food offering here—simple, delicious breakfast, toasts, and sandwiches—can also hold its own.